kKaskak/react-simple-blog/timothy-blog/README.md

-# Sanity Blogging Content Studio
+# Sanity Blogging Content Studio // This is the backend of the blog where all of the schemas are located

 Congratulations, you have now installed the Sanity Content Studio, an open source real-time content editing environment connected to the Sanity backend.